Shrimp Bisque

 optional: immersion blender

-2. Meanwhile, prep the remaining ingredients.
-Heat the olive oil in a large sauté over medium heat.
-When it's hot and shimmering, add the leeks and cook, stirring occasionally, until tender but not browned, 5-7 minutes.
-Stir in the garlic and cook 1 minute.
+Next, prepare the remaining ingredients.
+Heat the olive oil in a large sauté pan over medium heat.
+When it’s hot, add the leeks and cook, stirring occasionally, until tender but do not allow them to reach the point of becoming browned, 5 minutes.
+Add the garlic and stir while cooking for 1 minute.

-3. Add the shrimp and cayenne pepper, and sauté 3 minutes.
+In the same sauté pan, add the shrimp and cayenne pepper, and sauté for 3 minutes.
 Pour in the cognac and gently simmer for 3 minutes.
-Remove the shrimp and leeks with a slotted spoon and put them in a food processor.
-Purée until smooth.
+Now, you can remove the shrimp and leeks with a slotted spoon and place them in a food processor.
+Process them to purée until smooth.

-4. Add the tomatoes to the same sauté pan and cook until they've broken down into a sauce, 10-12 minutes.
-Add the butter to the sauce and let it melt, then whisking constantly, sprinkle the flour in and cook for 1 minute.
-Pour in the light cream and cook, stirring constantly, until the sauce thickens.
+Add the tomatoes to the same sauté pan and cook until they’ve broken down into a sauce, 10 minutes.
+Add the butter to the sauce and stir until melted.
+Then whisk constantly, sprinkle the flour in and cook for 1 minute.
+Turn the temperature to low and pour in the light cream and cook, stirring to the bottom of the pan constantly, until the sauce thickens.